NPR Announces Newsroom Job Cuts Amid Restructuring

 "The changes are not about saving money," Barnes wrote in a note to NPR staff.
 She called the moves a "realignment," designed to place greater coverage areas and move resources "where they will have the most impact."

-Barnes joined NPR late last year and has said she wanted find ways to fund her editorial priorities.
+Barnes joined NPR late last year and has said she wanted to find ways to fund her editorial priorities.

 In her note, Barnes cited the desire to bolster additional staffing in investigations along with the network's flagship shows, Morning Edition and All Things Considered, as well as more funds to cover opioid addiction, climate change and pharmaceuticals, among other beats.